malagoni/WhatsAppToDiscord/README.md

 restarts it automatically if it exits unexpectedly.
 Directly running `node src/index.js` will skip this helper and the bot won't restart on crashes.

+Alternatively, you can run the bot using `docker-compose`.
+Copy `.env.example` to `.env`, put your Discord bot token in it and execute `docker compose up -d`.
+The compose file mounts the `storage` directory so data is kept between container restarts.

 ---

 ### For setup and commands, check out the [documentation](https://arespawn.github.io/WhatsAppToDiscord/)!